 Identification: Trifoliate leaves with a white crescent mark and white flowers

 White clover is the most widely found pasture legume in the United States.
 It grows in most states, but it predominates from Missouri east due to its lack of drought tolerance.
 Mostly seen in pastures and fields, white clover grows better on well-drained loam or clay soils than sandy soils.
-White clover is an excellent choice to add to pastures to increase overall forage quality and provide nitrogen t
+White clover is an excellent choice to add to pastures to increase overall forage quality and provide nitrogen to grasses.

 Create a free account with TheHorse.com to view this content.